Beenleigh Road and Nursery Avenue black spot project - Runcorn

 To accommodate the signalisation of the intersection and ensure the safety of all road users, the eastern end of the Beenleigh Road service road will be converted into a cul-de-sac.
 However, a new access point, mid-way between Nursery Avenue and Datura Street, will be constructed as part of the project.
 In addition, a new U-turn movement will be permitted at the existing signalised intersection of Beenleigh Road and Bonemill Road.
 This will provide local access in and out of the service road to Beenleigh Road in both directions.

-Construction is scheduled to start mid-November 2019 and is expected to be completed by mid-2020, weather and construction conditions permitting.
+Construction started in mid-November 2019 and is expected to be completed by mid-2020, weather and construction conditions permitting.

 Council is committed to minimising the impact of the works on the community as much as possible and will provide further updates prior to the start of construction.
 Council thanks local residents in advance for their understanding during these important works to improve road safety.